Submitty/submitty.github.io/_docs/instructor/submini_polls.md

 ### Overview

-Submitty has a lecture polling system that can be enabled to gather quick information or quiz students on lecture material.
+Submitty has a lecture polling system for instructors that can be enabled to gather quick information or quiz students on lecture material.
 Submitty stores the questions and student responses and allows you to use the data how you see fit.

 ### Enabling Submini Polls

 By default, the polling system is disabled.
-To enable it, navigate to Course Settings and scroll down you see the "Online Polling" header.
+To enable it, the instructor user navigates to Course Settings and scroll down you see the "Online Polling" header.
 Check the box to enable polls.
 Refreshing the page should show a tab labelled "Polls" in the sidebar.

 ### Creating a Poll